-With the exception of some mule Unemployment Bad POLICIES AND PROGRAMS STRIKES --- INJUNCTIONS THE TRADE UNION PRESS LABOR AND IMPERIALISM MORGAN BUS DEAL WITHOUT PROTEST Scheme Will Cost Bus Rider 50% More Olvany, Grover Whalen and Mayor Walker have succeeded in stilling all opposition to their bus scheme.
+With the exception of some mule POLICIES AND PROGRAMS STRIKES --- INJUNCTIONS THE TRADE UNION PRESS LABOR AND IMPERIALISM MORGAN BUS DEAL WITHOUT PROTEST Scheme Will Cost Bus Rider 50% More Olvany, Grover Whalen and Mayor Walker have succeeded in stilling all opposition to their bus scheme.
 The Board of Estimate has granted a a base wage of \$30 would earn \$36 nice juicy charter to The Equitable if his work were 100 per cent effi- Coach Company for operation of Bronx franchise went to the Surface Transportation Company.
 Significant in the maneuvering liquidation of many of the smaller chise to the Equitable clique.
 As independents and the fierce compe- Byrne is a Brooklyn man, and for-Corporation, a subsidiary of the B. the passage of the bill for some time workers.
 Another one of those eleventh hour Walker deals was put over to jam the deal through.
-It is said that Olvany got Byrne on the telephone a few hours before the hearing and warned him that unless Byrne voted for the Equitable franchise that he campaign against Cooey, the Brooklyn political chief, at the next elec- In addition to this it is rumored that a consideration changed hands to look like another "victory."
-Suit to Cancel It buses from the American Car and as a "housing plan."
+It is said that Olvany got Byrne on the telephone a few hours before the hearing and warned him that unless Byrne voted for the Equitable franchise that he campaign against Cooey, the Brooklyn political chief, at the next elec- In addition to this it is rumored that a consideration changed hands to look like another "victory." buses from the American Car and as a "housing plan."
 Foundry Corporation.
-Wooden is one After all these years Tammany of the big shots of this concern and has suddenly become aware of the St. Extension, Brooklyn. filiated with General Electric. portable aliens is being attacked by Misher cannot be deported to Russia because the United States does | 000. tion to its bus scheme was evidenced complaint as insufficient in law. scheme since its inception some eigh-Judge William Bondy of the U. S. teen months ago.
-"I am heartily sick of the false District Court denied the motion.
-It High handed political tactics char-It was also decided that this will and empty cry of 'prosperity,'" Mr. now remains to be seen what the acterized the taking of the vote on come for the press and public to face given until August 11 to answer and clerk will call the roll.
-The roll was called instantly.
-All members of the Board voted for the is felt.
-Holyoke is known as the Pa- union, the workers of the large tex- as it refers to the Surface Trans- Sunday, July 17th. off from the paper mills, and one city are the Lyman Mills, employing vitally interested, realized just what emplified by Wayne B. Wheeler, gen- workers are unorganized, do not pereralissimo of the anti-saloon league, by 5-year contracts which do not perince increasing the working week in order to save the industry for New tion, who was backing another bus der to save the industry for New tion, who was backing another bus ditions.
-Any sign of organization der to save the industry for New Lord, and the Board of Estimate England.
-Any further increase of horse, said, "The Board of Estimate The governor expressed his opinion of Wheeler in a remarkable letter to lic that it votes for a franchise that will cost bus users 50 per cent more in fares, and the city will lose about \$1,000,000 in revenue.
+Wooden is one After all these years Tammany of the big shots of this concern and has suddenly become aware of the St. Extension, Brooklyn. filiated with General Electric. tion to its bus scheme was evidenced The roll was called instantly.
+All members of the Board voted for the lic that it votes for a franchise that will cost bus users 50 per cent more in fares, and the city will lose about \$1,000,000 in revenue.
 "I asked the mayor, 'What's the nigger in the woodpile?' and he answered, 'Ask me another.'
-Wisconsin State Labor Federation Reelects cess of formation.
-The slogan, "Organize the Unorganized" has become a popular call at all workers' meet-Keep Up the Sustaining Fund year.
-The next convention will be troduced Mother Ella Reeves Bloor, gangsters is a master class psychol-held in Kenosha in July, 1928. who gave a short but inspiring talk. ogy, you find it especially down in FUND AT EVERY MEETING.
-Don't Forget the Sustaining Fund! held in Kenosha in July, 1928.
+Wisconsin State Labor Federation Reelects year.
+The next convention will be troduced Mother Ella Reeves Bloor, gangsters is a master class psychol- THINK OF THE SUSTAINING who gave a short but inspiring talk. ogy, you find it especially down in FUND AT EVERY MEETING.